“A friend loves at all times” (Proverbs 17:17, NIV).

 In Memory of Millie

 I’ve been blessed through the years to have many of these friends.
 Some of them are probably reading this blog.
-But one of them stands out especially now, because I’ve just returned home from her memorial service in Colorado.
-For 38 years she has been my dearest friend.
+But one of them stands out especially now, one who loved Colorado.
+For 38 years she was my dearest friend.
 She qualified for all five of those kinds of friends I’ve listed above.

 We were opposites, but primarily in personalities.
 She lived life out loud.
 I wrote life out loud.
-But we both loved and lived life on purpose–whether in the same town (the first 12 years) or long distance (the last 26).
+But we both loved and lived life on purpose–whether in the same town (the first 12 years) or long distance (the next 26).
+She was gifted beyond measure.